 Google Drive is a good solution for cloud storage and many users have several accounts to gain more free cloud storage.
 In this situation, synchronization can help you manage multiple cloud storage accounts very well.
 But is it possible to backup and sync Google Drive accounts?
-Luckily, 3 methods about running Google Drive backup and sync multiple accounts are introduced in this article.
+Luckily, 3 methods for running Google Drive backup and sync multiple accounts are introduced in this article.

 Common Ways to Run Google Backup and Sync Multiple Accounts

-Basically, you can choose to make use of Google Drive “Sharing” feature or install Google Backup and Sync to help you.
+Basically, you can choose to make use of the Google Drive “Sharing” feature or install Google Backup and Sync to help you.
 Now, let’s see more details of these two methods one by one.

 Solution 1: Use Google Drive “Sharing” Feature

-Step 5: Login another account.
+Step 5: Log in to another account.

-Step 7: Select the folder and right click to choose "Add shortcut to Drive".
+Step 7: Select the folder and right-click to choose "Add shortcut to Drive".

-You can sync two Google Drive accounts through this way but you may find it is annoying to create a new folder and then move all the files to it.
+You can sync two Google Drive accounts this way but you may find it is annoying to create a new folder and then move all the files to it.
 But don’t worry, you can refer to Solution 2 to help you.

 Solution 2: Use Backup and Sync

 Backup and Sync is a product launched by Google that can safely run Google backup and sync multiple accounts.
 You can follow the steps below to learn how to use it to sync multiple google drive accounts.